 - This is questions 1-3.
 The litmus test here is whether or not you can quickly and easily describe what you're doing to someone not on your team.

 - Pick your weapon of choice and lay out your ideas in the fastest, lowest-fidelity manner you choose.
 Balsamiq Mockups, pencil and paper, and whiteboards are all great.
 If you need a license for some piece of software, we'll get it for you.

 - Find somebody else (users are somebody else's too) and present your idea to them.
-This can be as simple as throwing a screenshot of your design in your team's hipchat room and asking for feedback.
+This can be as simple as throwing a screenshot of your design in your team's Slack channel and asking for feedback.
 For larger bodies of work, we may schedule a presentation for the whole product team.
 It'll depend on how sizable and controversial your work is.

 - Get feedback from this "somebody else."
 Maybe argue a bit.
 Go back to the drawing board and iterate on your design.